malwareinfosec/EKFiddle/README.md

 ## View/Edit Regexes

-View and create your own regular expressions.
-Note: some precompiled URI regexes are available at https://github.com/malwareinfosec/EKFiddle/tree/master/Regexes.
+View and create your custom regular expressions.
+Note: a master list is provided with auto-updates via GitHub.

 ## Run Regexes